 Each spring, our Eco Explorers field trips provide unique outings to nearby natural areas focused on iconic species and their native ecosystems.
-Grades 1-5 classrooms spend most of a day visiting sites such as Minto Brown Island Park, John Neal Park or Champoeg State Park to study wildlife, including beavers, ospreys, and acorn woodpeckers - and their habitats.
+Grades 1-5 classrooms spend most of a day visiting sites such as Willamette Mission State Park and North Santiam State Park to study wildlife, including beavers, ospreys, and acorn woodpeckers - and their habitats.

 The students also conduct macroinvertebrate studies, test water quality, and calculate the ages of native broadleaf trees.

 Eco Explorer dates:

 Who is eligible: Grades 1-5 classrooms and homeschool groups

 What SEC provides: All standards-based environmental studies curriculum planning and instruction plus snacks during break times.

 Curriculum: Our outdoor school curricula revolves around innovative STEAM practices, which include scientific inquiry, community partnerships and applied learning.